 The annual budget, which amounts to over 300,000 reals, is funded half by ID Logistics and half by other sponsors, most of which are Group customers or suppliers.

-In 2014, the program will host 205 people who will benefit from the new premises occupied by Idebra since late 2013.
+In 2014, the program hosted 200 people who benefited from the new premises occupied by Idebra since late 2013.
+2014 also featured the Group's first ever course for the new logistics assistant training program.